fw-ai/cookbook/learn/rag/project_simple-rag-with-chroma/README.md

-# Part 2: Deploying an LLM with Retrieval-Augmented Generation (RAG)
+# Part 2: Deploying an LLM with Retrieval-Augmented Generation (RAG) - League of Legends

 ## Objectives:
 In this part of the workshop, you will: